curtis86/spaceweather/README.md

 2) wget

+3) jq

 These dependencies are widely available for almost every Linux/BSD distro.

 ## C. Supported Systems

 This should work on any system with BASH 4 or later.
+Tested on CentOS Linux and OS X 10.11.16

 ### Installation